Jbleezy/BO2-Reimagined/README.md

 * Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
 * Added collision to area at Cornfield that was considered out of the map
 * Fixed zombie riser spawn points that were too high above ground
-* Fixed zombie pathing at Cornfield behind the tower
+* Fixed zombie pathing at Cornfield behind the pylon
 * Fixed zombie pathing at Town in Bookstore

 #### Bus Depot